Void-Walker01/CampusHive/readme.md

-# 💼 CampISM
+# 💼 CampusHive

-**CampISM** is a full-stack web application designed for **IIT (ISM) Dhanbad** to streamline and enhance campus activities such as student networking, event management, and club interactions.
+**CampusHive** is a full-stack web application designed for **IIT (ISM) Dhanbad** to streamline and enhance campus activities such as student networking, event management, and club interactions.

 ---

 ## 📁 Project Structure

-CampISM/
+CampusHive/
 ├── backend/ # Express + MongoDB (Node.js server)
 ├── frontend/ # (To be added: React frontend)
 └── README.md # Project overview